Places to visit

 The information in these pages will hopefully give you an introduction to just some of the things to see and do for every age and interest, and will help you make the most of your visit.

 For full listings and details of places to visit take a look at Visit Chelmsford, which is packed with useful information from ideas for things to see and do, to how to get around.
 All that is left for you to do is enjoy Chelmsford!

 If you want to leave behind the hustle and bustle of the city centre, Chelmsford and South Woodham Ferrers has a wealth of superb parks, gardens, rural villages and open spaces to explore and enjoy.

 Relax and Unwind

-With some 1,507 acres (610 hectares) of parks, nine of which have been awarded Green Flag status, there are plenty of places to relax and unwind.
+With some 1,507 acres (610 hectares) of parks, many of which have been awarded Green Flag status, there are plenty of places to relax and unwind.

 Venture further into the countryside and explore beautiful villages such as Pleshey with its castle mound, Stock with its windmill or the quiet appeal of Great Waltham and Writtle.
 If nature is your thing, Hanningfield Reservoir Visitor Centre is well worth a visit, as is Lingwood Common, Blake's Wood and Galleywood Common.
 You could even go on an organised walk with our Heart and Sole Health Walks.